General Terms and Conditions of Purchase

 15. LIABILITY

 In addition to its statutory liability as a seller, the Supplier remains liable, by operation of law, for any damage of any kind that may be caused by it, its employees or any person it uses to assist it or perform the Contract, both to the Purchaser and to third parties or their property, whether in connection with any operation falling within the scope of the Contract or after the performance of the Contract, due to a total or partial non-performance, improper performance or late performance of the Contract or for death or personal injury, without any limitation of liability being enforceable against the Purchaser.
-The Supplier also agrees to hold the Purchaser harmless from and against any rights of recourse and/or claims exercised or filed by third parties against the Purchaser in the context of the Contract and to bear all the corresponding financial consequences.
-The Supplier is fully liable for its employees, subcontractors, representatives and agents.
+In particular, the Supplier expressly acknowledges and accepts that the Products or Services covered by the Contract are essential and indispensable to the Purchaser’s industrial activity, and that any total or partial disruption, any delay in delivery, any non-conformity of the Products or Services is likely to lead, directly and immediately, in particular to: (i) the interruption or slowdown of the Purchaser’s production lines; (ii) delays or reorganizations of production planning; (iii) delays in the performance of the Purchaser’s commercial commitments to its own customers; (iv) additional costs of production, storage, replanning or alternative supply; (v) a significant increase in the Purchaser’s operational or logistical costs; (vi) as well as any other direct economic impact.
+Consequently, the Supplier agrees to fully indemnify the Purchaser for all direct damages suffered as a result of a disruption or delay in supply and/or non-conformity of the Products or Services.

 Provided that the Supplier is able to check, under the conditions specified in Article 2, the elements provided by the Purchaser for the performance of the Contract, the Purchaser may not be held liable by the Supplier for any flaw in those elements that has not been notified to the Purchaser under the conditions specified in Article 2.